byu-cpe/Maeser/sphinx-docs/user-setup/user_setup.md

 ## Customizing Your Experience

-- **Add Your Own Content:** Follow the guide at [**Embedding New Content**](../development/embedding.md) to embed your own documents as vectorstores.
+- **Add Your Own Content:** Follow the guide at [**Embedding New Content**](../development/embedding.md) to embed your own documents as vector stores.
 You will need to download `example/tools` from the repository to use the scripts in this guide.
 - **Customize the Web Interface:** Change the parameters of the **AppManager** in your Flask script to change the color and icons used by the web interface.
 (For more information on the AppManager class, refer to the source code documentation in the [**maeser.blueprints**](../autodoc/maeser/maeser.blueprints.rst) module.)
 - **Add Authentication:** Open one of the `flask_*_user_management.py` scripts to configure GitHub or LDAP authentication.
 See [**Configuring Authenticators**](../development/flask_example.md#configuring-authenticators) in the **Maeser Example (with Flask & User Management)** documentation page for instructions on how to configure authentication.